We ensure best practices and compliance with a dedicated Technology Success Manager

 Best-practice technical design and standards enforcement

-Ensures computers, networks, cloud services, user accounts, and business applications are configured to proven standards — not one-off setups.
+Ensures computers, networks, cloud services, user accounts, and business applications — from CCH and Drake to Clio and athenahealth — are configured to proven standards for your industry, not one-off setups that drift over time.

 Configuration and policy governance